madsjoyce/hangman/README.md

         from hangman import play_game
         # Play the Hangman game
         play_game(word_list)
 - **Step 5.
-Have fun!**
+Have fun!** 🤩

+### 3. Usage Instructions
+You will be given 5 lives in this game, to guess the word that the computer is thinking of.
+You will need to follow the instructions as the game goes on.

 ### 4. File Structure of the Project
 The project has been made up of multiple python files named milstone_(x).py which contain the code for specific features of the project.
-- **Milestone 1:** This was not actually a file, rather this was the stage at which I set up my GitHub repository so that I could save my work remotely.
+- **Milestone 1:** was not actually a file, rather this was the stage at which I set up my GitHub repository so that I could save my work remotely.

 - **Milestone 2:** contains the code that set up the variables for the game.
 This included defining the list of possible words, randomising which word the computer chooses to play with, and asking the player to input a single-charactered guess.